Michonne: Season 6

+Season 6 finds Rick, Michonne and the others struggling to keep the Alexandria members safe while also teaching them how to survive.
+In the season premiere "First Time Again", the group discovers an enormous herd of roamers trapped inside a quarry not far from Alexandria.
+They decide to use the herd as a learning opportunity and also eliminate the threat before it becomes a problem later.
+While trying to draw the herd away from the walls, Michonne, Rick, Morgan and a few others hear a horn sounding from Alexandria.
+The noise draws the attention of the walkers and the herd begins heading toward the walls.

 In the mid-season finale episode "Start to Finish", the herd finally breaks through Alexandra's walls after knocking over the guard tower.
 Michonne, Rick, and Deanna flee towards the houses, but Deanna gets knocked over and falls onto a saw blade, causing a mortal wound to her side.
 Rick, Michonne, Deanna, Gabriel, Jessie, Carl, and others manage to get inside a house and struggle to keep the walkers from breaking in.
 Michonne tends to Deanna's wound, only to discover a walker bite on her side.
 Realizing her end is near, Deanna and Michonne bond while waiting out the herd.
 Michonne affirms her belief that the new plans Deanna drew up for Alexandria can still work, and Deanna encourages Michonne to find her own answer for what survival means for her.
-Michonne admits she isn't sure, but later promises she will figure it out.
+Michonne admits she is not sure, but promises she will figure it out.
 The walkers eventually break into the house and the group is forced to move quickly and leave the dying Deanna.
-Michonne spends a few last minutes with her, offering to put her down before she turns, but Deanna insists on ending her own life with a gun.
-Deanna tells her to "give them hell" and Michonne leaves.
 Rick devises a plan for the group to cover themselves in guts from two walkers they have killed, which allows them to move outside the house undetected by the dead.
 However, Jessie's son, frightened by the situation, begins calling out to his mother as the group joins hands and moves through the herd.
 In the midseason premiere, Jessie and her sons are devoured by the walkers.
 Michonne is forced to stab Ron, who shoots Carl in the eye.
 Rick and Michonne get Carl to the infirmary and help the surviving residents drive the herd out of Alexandria.

-Two months later, Alexandria is being rebuilt and things have more or less returned to normal.
+A few months later, Alexandria is being rebuilt and things have more or less returned to normal.
 After sharing a sincere moment with Carl, Michonne realizes what she desires in her life.
 That night, she and Rick kiss and have sex, beginning a romantic relationship.
 However, Rick's group soon becomes involved in a conflict with Negan, who captures most of the survivors and kills one of them with "Lucille" a bat wrapped in barbed wire.